Football in England: Late 20th century: World War II aftermath

-Another major change which took place in English football during the second half of the 1980s was a restructuring of the divisions.
+Another major change that took place in English football during the second half of the 1980s was a restructuring of the divisions.
 During the 1986 close season, the Football League decided to reduce the First Division to 21 clubs for the 1987–88 season and finally to 20 clubs for the 1988–89 season, while the Second Division would be increased to 23 and finally to 24 clubs in the process.
 End-of-season promotion/relegation playoffs were introduced for these two transitional seasons, before the playoffs were established as promotion-only deciders from the end of the 1988–89 season onward, with the previously two-legged final being altered to a single match at Wembley from 1990 onward.

 The 1970s saw the FA Cup won twice by Second Division clubs, the first time in the postwar era that the trophy had been won by a club outside the First Division.
 First, Sunderland lifted the trophy in 1973 at the expense of Leeds United.
 Three years later, Southampton defeated Manchester United to claim the first silverware of their history.
 In 1980, the trophy was won by a Second Division club for the third time in eight seasons when West Ham United triumphed over holders Arsenal.